payw-org/jsoup-plus/README.md

+# JSouffle

+It is a forked version of jsoup for research and study.
+We are going to inspect the design patterns applied to jsoup, enhance them if possible, and extend the features.

+Below is the original README.md from jsoup repository.

+---

 # jsoup: Java HTML Parser

 **jsoup** is a Java library for working with real-world HTML.
 It provides a very convenient API for extracting and manipulating data, using the best of DOM, CSS, and jquery-like methods.